 To transform PV and reduce the complexity of compliance operations, pharmaceutical organizations should perform the following activities:

-The conventional approaches in monitoring PV compliance have been challenging to manage as they require a lot of manpower.
+Ensuring pharmacovigilance compliance is no longer just a regulatory checkbox, but a strategic necessity.
+And the conventional approaches in monitoring PV compliance have been challenging to manage as they require a lot of manpower.
 It also leads to huge turnaround time.
 Automating this space is expected to produce better results around visibility, accessibility, data accuracy, with reduced resource dependability.
-Automation is likely to reduce effort by more than 80% and decrease cost by at least 50%.
-At the same time, it will improve the accuracy, quality, and consistency of AE data.6
+Automation is likely to reduce effort by more than 80% and decrease cost by at least 50%, making it essential to the future of pharmacovigilance.
+At the same time, it will improve the accuracy, quality, and consistency of AE data6.

 Thanks to Mr. Bruno Mendez,